 8. Practice Heart breathing.
 As explained earlier, focusing on your breath is a great way to calm the body and the mind, and Heart breathing is a wonderful way to make you feel really calm and relaxed quickly as the heart is very powerful.
 To do this, place your hand on your heart, and breathe into your heart space (even though the air is going into your lungs) for 6 seconds while drawing love and appreciation into your heart, and then breathe out for 6 seconds.
 Keep doing this until you start to feel drowsy and fall asleep.

-Sleep problems are commonly treated within our practice, and sometimes there are underlying issues contributing to the sleep problems like a depression, anxiety disorder, PTSD amongst other psychological difficulties which are important that they are also addressed to better help improve your sleep.
+Sleep problems are commonly treated within our practice, and often times there are underlying issues contributing to the sleep problems like a depression, anxiety disorder, PTSD amongst other psychological difficulties which are important that they are also addressed to better help improve your sleep.

-Ashley Gilmour, Clinical Psychologist and Principal of Vitality Unleashed Psychology has much experience in helping people to improve their sleep problems.
-If you’re tired of being tired and feel like you need some help with getting on top of your sleep issues, contact us today about how Ashley can help you with your sleep.
+Ashley Gilmour, Clinical Psychologist and Principal of Vitality Unleashed Psychology has extensive experience in helping people to improve their sleep problems.
+If you’re tired of being tired and feel like you need some help with getting on top of your sleep issues and getting back to Vitality, contact us today about how Ashley can help you with getting a better sleep.

 Still struggling with sleep problems?
 Call us today! on 07 55743888 or email [email protected] to make an enquiry or book an appointment with our Gold Coast Psychologist who will be able to assess the underlying issues of your sleep issues and provide you specific and tailored strategies to improve your sleep.